 - 1. A Curbside Collection Fee shall be levied and is hereby imposed upon the owners/occupiers of real property within the boundaries of the City of Salmon Arm on which one (1) or more single family dwellings or mobile homes are situated (hereinafter referred to as a Curbside Household). - 2.
-The annual Curbside Collection Fee imposed herein shall be calculated in accordance with the rates set forth in Section 3 of Schedule B Appendix 10 of this Bylaw and is payable whether or not: - a) Any of the Curbside Households are used or occupied; - b) The property owner/occupier makes use of the Curbside Collection Service as authorized by the City of Salmon Arm Curbside Collection Bylaw No. 4281 and amendments thereto; or - c) The Curbside Collection Service as authorized by the City of Salmon Arm Curbside Collection Bylaw No. 4281 and amendments thereto, is interrupted or altered in any manner. - 3.
-The Curbside Collection Fee shall be as follows:
+The annual Curbside Collection Fee imposed herein shall be calculated in accordance with the rates set forth in Section 3 of Schedule B Appendix 10 of this Bylaw and is payable whether or not: - a) Any of the Curbside Households are used or occupied; - b) The property owner/occupier makes use of the Curbside Collection Service as authorized by the City of Salmon Arm Curbside Collection Bylaw No. 4281 and amendments thereto; or - c) The Curbside Collection Service as authorized by the City of Salmon Arm Curbside Collection Bylaw No. 4281 and amendments thereto, is interrupted or altered in any manner.

-\$101.00 per year
+Curbside Household \$101.00 per year

-\$25.00 plus GST and PST per container
+Additional Food Waste Container \$25.00 plus GST and PST per container

-\$60.00 per year per additional container
+Additional Food Waste Collection \$60.00 per year per additional container

-\$3.00 per tag
+Extra Food Waste Tag \$3.00 per tag

-\$3.00 per tag
+Extra Refuse Tag \$3.00 per tag